NiceGuyIT/taskfiles/README.md

 1. Minimal requirements to bootstrap the system.
 2. Only single binary tools are used.
 This usually means tools that are written in Rust or Go.
+3. Cross-platform support.
-3. All configuration is passed via environmental variables.
+4. If possible, configuration values are passed via environmental variables.
-4. Streaming is preferred over temporary files.
+5. Streaming is preferred over temporary files.

 ## Requirements